 - Warts are diagnosed by visible inspection under good illumination. - The differential diagnosis of warts includes physiological features, dermatoses and other infections such as molluscum contagiosum.
 If uncertain, get an opinion from a senior doctor at the time of presentation.
 Proctoscopy is not routinely performed in patients with external genital warts at Sandyford, unless there are ano-rectal symptoms or the upper limit of wart area cannot be visualised at the anal margin.
 Intra-anal warts should only be treated if symptomatic.
-If uncertain, discuss with a senior doctor. - Females should have a vaginal speculum examination as part of their initial assessment but this is not required at follow up if no internal warts are found.
-Intravaginal/cervical warts do not require treatment unless symptomatic.
+If uncertain, discuss with a senior doctor. - Speculum examination, if applicable, should be offered at initial assessment if cervical or vaginal lesions are suspected, guided by symptoms and examination. - Intrameatal warts that cannot be fully visualised should be referred to urology for urethroscopy.